JScarry/DR_project/README.md

  * Debugger is active!
  * Debugger PIN: 168-648-133

-The server is now running.
+The server is now running on your machine in local mode!

 ## Accessing the web page

-From your web browser search the adderss: http://127.0.0.1:5000 This should open the cars web page.
+From your web browser search the adderss: http://127.0.0.1:5000

+## Login

+A `Sign in` prompt will appear when you try to launch the webpage.
+You must sign in to view it.
+                Username = user
+                Password = pass

+The cars webpage should now be visible.
 From there you can view and carryout CRUD operations on the `car_db1`.

+## Server debug mode is on!
+You can watch the requests in your cmd window as you browse the web page.
+Here is an example of a delete request:

+                127.0.0.1 - - [19/Dec/2023 11:31:56] "GET /cars HTTP/1.1" 200 -
+                delete done
+                127.0.0.1 - - [19/Dec/2023 11:32:05] "DELETE /cars/32 HTTP/1.1" 200 -

+## Stopping the server
+To stop the server running: Go to your cmd and press `ctrl` and  `C` together.

 ### End